beerose/blog/content/posts/type-inferenve/post.md

 int g(int x) { return x * f(x) }
 ```

-What type of checker does is examining the body of each function and then using declared types by the programmer is they match.
+What type checker does is examining the body of each function and then using declared types by the programmer is they match.
 Take a look at the above example.
 It would go through every usage of **f** and **g** functions and check two things:

 - If the parameter is always of an integer type,
 - If the functions return integers.